Tenebrae responsories

 Tenebrae responsories are the responsories sung following the lessons of Tenebrae, the Matins services of the last three days of Holy Week: Maundy Thursday, Good Friday and Holy Saturday.
-Polyphonic settings to replace plainchant have been published under a various titles, including Responsoria pro hebdomada sancta (Responsories for Holy Week).

 In most places, Matins as well as Lauds of these days were normally anticipated on the evening of the preceding day and were celebrated on Wednesday, Maundy Thursday and Good Friday, respectively.
 The 1955 reform of the Holy Week ceremonies by Pope Pius XII, redefining Triduum Sacrum to include Easter Sunday and take in only the close of Maundy Thursday, moved them to Thursday, Friday and Saturday evenings.
 Tenebrae as such was not included in the 1970 Liturgy of the Hours, vanishing altogether around 1977.
 Summorum Pontificum (2007) now permits clerics bound to recitation of the Divine Office to use the 1961 Roman Breviary.

+Polyphonic settings to replace plainchant have been published under a various titles, including Responsoria pro hebdomada sancta (Responsories for Holy Week).

-Composers who produced polyphonic settings include Carlo Gesualdo (Responsoria et alia ad Officium Hebdomadae Sanctae spectantia, 1611, Jean L'Héritier, Marc-Antoine Charpentier, 19 settings (H.111 -119, H.126 - 134 and H.144), Joseph Haydn (Hob XXIIb), Jan Dismas Zelenka (ZWV 55), Max Reger and Francis Poulenc.
+Composers who produced polyphonic settings include Tomás Luis de Victoria (Officium Hebdomadae Sanctae, 1585), Carlo Gesualdo (Responsoria et alia ad Officium Hebdomadae Sanctae spectantia, 1611), Jean L'Héritier, Marc-Antoine Charpentier, (19 settings: H.111 -119, H.126 - 134 and H.144), Jan Dismas Zelenka (ZWV 55), Max Reger and Francis Poulenc.